-- Take photos of the taxi registration or licence (always use a licenced one).
+- Take photos of the taxi registration or license (always use a licensed one).
 If you can get one of the drivers sneakily do it.

 - If you have to store your main bag somewhere away from you then make sure you have all of your important (and expensive) things on you.

-- Avoid travelling alone at night if you can help it.
+- Avoid traveling alone at night if you can help it.

 Copies of Important Documents